 - Choose an action:

-- Look for a specific place: Click Search .
+- Look for a specific place: Tap Search .

 Change the view

-- Switch between top-down view and orbiting 3D view: In the bottom right, click 3D .
-If you are already in 3D view, you’ll see 2D instead.
+- Switch between top-down view and orbiting 3D view: Zoom in on the left side of the screen, tap 3D .
+If you are already in 3D view, this icon will say 2D instead.

 Choose how much info to see

 - In the top left, tap Menu .

 - Choose a view: